wezside/Toolkit/README.md

 Change log since build .0200
 =======

+* GalleryComponent: If a data object is set in the individual item then the component will use this data object and pass it to the IGalleryItem.
+However, if the individual data object for a IGalleryItem is not set, the GalleryClassItem's data object will be used.
 * Collection now supports constructor injection for array provider.
 Easily convert any array into a Collection.
 * ScrollHorizontal updated to reflect change sin ScrollVertical
 * Fixed small issue regarding reset in ScrollVertical.
 ScrollVertical now has resetTrack() and resetThumb() methods